A recursive function coding number theoretic functions: Introduction

 The universality questions for \emph{real} functions go back to Sierpi\'nski~\cite{Sierpinski}; see Larson et al.~\cite{Larson}.
 Rado~\cite{Rado} considered the problem in a more general setting.
-Sierpi\'nski showed that under the assumption of the Continuum Hypothesis there exists a fixed 2-place real Borel function $B$ such that for every 2-place real function $h$, there exists a function $\varphi$ satisfying $h(x,y)= B(\varphi(x),\varphi(y))$.
-Larson et al.~\cite{Larson} show that without the Continuum Hypothesis, we may not have universal functions on the reals.
+Sierpi\'nski showed that under the assumption of the Continuum Hypothesis there exists a fixed Borel function $B \colon \R^2 \to \R^2$ such that for every function $h \colon \R^2 \to \R$, there exists a function $\varphi$ satisfying $h(x,y)= B(\varphi(x),\varphi(y))$.
+Larson et al.~\cite{Larson} show that without the Continuum Hypothesis, there may not exist universal functions on the reals.

+The idea behind Woodin's theorem is quite different from ours.
+Indeed, the Turing Machine computing all functions in Woodin's result is non-halting, implying that it does not compute any recursive or partially recursive function in the standard computational sense.
+The idea of the construction is to use nonstandard computation where the machine, given input $n$, outputs $h(n)$ after infinitely many steps.
+Nonstandard computation is a model-theoretical concept and the infinitely many steps corresponds to the nonstandard (infinite) elements in a nonstandard model of Peano arithmetic.
+These nonstandard elements are greater than any natural number.
+In ouir results the function is recursive in the standard computational setting.

+The model theoretical property of end-extensions in the Woodin's theorem is (in a simple setting to present the idea) the following: Given an initial fragment or part of a function $h \colon \N \to \N$ and a model $\mathcal{N}$ (with universe $N$) of Peano arithmetics where the Turing machine computes the initial part, there exists a model $\mathcal{M}$ (with universe $M$) where the Turing machine computes the full function $h$, such that $\mathcal{M}$ is an \emph{end-extension} of $\mathcal{N}$ in the sense that $N \subseteq M$ and for all $m \in M$, if there exists $n \in N$ such that $m \leq n$, then $m \in N$.

-In the treatment below, we consider only number theoretic functions $h\colon \N \to \N$ for single argument values.
-Our approach does not involve logical models as needed in the Woodin theorem.
+In the treatment below, we consider only number-theoretic functions $h\colon \N \to \N$ of a single argument.
+Our approach does not involve model theory like Woodin's theorem does.